Damienkatz/Kayos-Design/kayosdesign.md

 Both Couchstore and ForestDB have unique properties directly suitable for a message queue:

-* Sequential Write IO.
-It's file format is a hybrid of a transaction log and storage engine.
+* Sequential Write IO: It's file format is a hybrid of a transaction log and storage engine.
 All updates are tail append, including meta data and COW B-Tree nodes.
 For SSDs this minimizes write amplification, for HDDs this minimizes seek operations.
+* Sequential Read IO: It's file format is a hybrid of a transaction log and storage engine.
+All updates are tail append, including meta data and COW B-Tree nodes.
+For SSDs this minimizes write amplification, for HDDs this minimizes seek operations.
 * Fast Durability: All commits (inserts/updates/deletes) are batched and made durable with a single fsync of sequential writes.
 This includes all data, metadata, and control structures (btree nodes, etc).
 If a crash or power loss happens during a commit attempt, the uncommitted bytes just appear as garbage at the end of the file
-* ACID: Updates aren't visible until safely committed.
+* ACID: Updates aren't visible until safely durable.
 Offers strict ordering consistency for individual and bulk commits.
-* MVCC snapshotting: The COW btree's and headers allow concurrent updates while any number of open snapshots operating on different versions of the queue state, simplifying the correct operational behavior or consumers and produces without requiring locks.
+* MVCC snapshotting: The COW btree's and headers allow concurrent updates while any number of open snapshots operating on previous versions of the queue state, simplifying the correct operational behavior of consumers and producers without requiring locks.
-* Pauseless compaction: When the storage file exceeds a garbage threshold, all live, unexpired data is copied into a new storage file, giving optimized locality and balancing of btrees, until caught up with main storage, which is then swapped out for the new file.
+* Pauseless compaction: When the storage file exceeds a garbage threshold, all live, unexpired data is copied into a new storage file, making all messages sequential and producing optimal locality and balancing of btrees.
+Current mutations copied until the compacted file is caught up with main file, which is then swapped out for the newly compacted file.

-The storage technology is uniquely designed for streaming and de-duplicating data and battle proven, originally created for CouchDB, then enhanced and optimized for Couchbase.
+The storage technology is uniquely designed for streaming and de-duplicating data and is battle proven at some of the largest, most heavily used websites.

 ##Conclusion